nidhip24/IAC_Final/README.md

 - `terraform.tfvars`: Variable values (not committed to version control)
 - `terraform.tfvars.example`: Example variable values (safe to commit)
 - `backend.tf`: Terraform backend configuration
-- `backend-config.tfvars`: Backend configuration values
+- `backend-config.tfvars`: Backend configuration values (not committed to version control)
+- `backend-config.tfvars.example`: Example backend configuration (safe to commit)
 - `README.md`: Project documentation

 ## Best Practices

-- Don't commit `terraform.tfvars` to version control if it contains sensitive information
+- Don't commit `terraform.tfvars` or `backend-config.tfvars` to version control as they may contain sensitive information
 - Use the provided `.gitignore` file to prevent accidental commits of sensitive files
 - Choose strong, unique passwords for your AWS account
 - Follow the principle of least privilege when setting up AWS credentials
 - Regularly update your Terraform version and provider versions